ferdy/.emacs.d/README.md

 - run ```esetup``` script
 - run Emacs

-note
+warranty
 ----
-This configuration is provided with *no guarantee and no support*.
+This configuration is provided with *absolutely no warranty, no guarantee and no support*.